dawahnigeria/Dawahcast-App/README.md

 # Ongoing work
 * [ ] DN Dawahcast app
 - Highlight (Highlights are audio file excerpts from dawahcast lectures, with duration ranging from 3 minutes to 10 minutes and file size from 500KB to 3M.
 The idea is to make a "quick and steady" alternative providing dawah on-the-go) See more here [DN Highlight](http://dawahnigeria.com/highlight/)
-- Latest Lectures
+- Latest Lectures (List of Last uploaded Lectures)
 - Cache/Local DB: don’t need internet to load first page of basic tabs
-- Complete issues on lecture images
+- Complete issues on lecture images (Some Lecture don't have Lecture Caption Inages)
 - Fix bug in category / video images not showing
 - Twitter login bug
-- Features from new update
+- Features from new update (Download page to play Audio Locally)
 - ----- Fix offline crash bug
 - ----- Download Tab